nehaljwani/team.exiv2.org/book/IMaEA.md

             }
 ```

-He discovers the TIFF file hidden in the data, he opens an Io stream which he attaches to a Tiff objects and calls "TiffImage::accept(visitor)".
+He discovers the TIFF file hidden in the data, he opens an Io stream which he attaches to a Tiff object and calls "TiffImage::accept(visitor)".
 Software seldom gets simpler, as beautiful, or more elegant than this.

 Just to remind you, BasicIo supports http/ssh and other protocols.
 This code will recursively descend into a remote file without copying it locally.
 And he does it with great efficiency.
 This is discussed in section [7 I/O in Exiv2](#7)